anvk/ATutorUTF8Convert/README.txt

-1. Use cases
+1. Supported browsers.
+Tested on:

+	* Firefox version 8.0.1
+	* Chrome version 15.0.874.121

+2. How to use:

+	1. Select multiple ATutor language packages which you need to convert to UTF-8 on your computer
-	1. Drag and drop multiple ATutor language packs into the drang&drop area
+	2. Drag and Drop them into the area which tells you "Drop ATutor files here"
-	2. Wait until files are converted
+	3. Wait until files are being converted
-	3. Click the link with all converted files and download any package
+	4. Open the link which has an archive of all converted language packs

 2. Supported Charsets: